 Disputes over child custody issues are commonplace, but many of these disputes can be appropriately resolved with the help of a seasoned family law attorney.

 A thorough understanding of your rights, your children's rights, and the common practices of the local courts will help you prepare a proper custody plan, leverage your position, and carry out arrangements that serve the best interests of your children.

 Family Law Attorney Jaime L. Kissinger in Contra Costa County, California

 Your time and relationship with your children are worth fighting for.
 Attorney Jaime L. Kissinger can help.
-She represents clients in Contra Costa County, Alameda County, and Solano County.
+She represents clients in Contra Costa County, Sacramento County, Solano County and Yolo County.
 Contact her office for an initial consultation and careful analysis of your legal situation.